kaplanelad/shellfirm/docs/checks/fs.md

 - `dump {DEVICE}` - This command backs up or restores a filesystem, which could affect system stability.

 - `cryptsetup {DEVICE}` - This command encrypts or decrypts a device, which could affect data accessibility.

+- `rm {PATH}` - Detects any deletion operation when the file exists (safer prompt for common deletes).

+- `rmdir {DIRECTORY}` - Detects folder deletion operations when the folder exists.

+- `chmod {MODE}` - Detects risky permission changes such as 777/000/666.